1st Northamptonshire Rifle Volunteer Corps: Mobilisation

 The TA's AA units were mobilised on 23 September 1938 during the Munich Crisis, with units manning their emergency positions within 24 hours, even though many did not yet have their full complement of men or equipment.
 The emergency lasted three weeks, and they were stood down on 13 October.
 In February 1939 the existing AA defences came under the control of a new Anti-Aircraft Command.
 In June a partial mobilisation of TA units was begun in a process known as 'couverture', whereby each AA unit did a month's tour of duty in rotation to man selected AA and searchlight positions.
 On 24 August, ahead of the declaration of war, AA Command was fully mobilised at its war stations.
 By now 50th (Northamptonshire) AA Bn was part of 32nd (Midland) AA Brigade in 2nd AA Division.

 On 1 August 1940, in common with the other RE AA battalions, the unit was transferred to the Royal Artillery (RA), becoming 50th (The Northamptonshire Regiment) Searchlight Regiment, RA., with the AA Companies redesignated Searchlight Batteries.

 2nd AA Division's formation sign.

 Blitz

-By the Blitz of late 1940, 50 Searchlight Rgt had been transferred within 2 AA Division to 50th Light AA Bde, responsible for the air defence of Derby and Nottingham.
+By the Blitz of late 1940, 50 Searchlight Rgt had been transferred within 2 AA Division to 50th Light Anti-Aircraft Brigade, responsible for the air defence of Derby and Nottingham.

 The regiment supplied a cadre of experienced officers and men to 233rd S/L Training Rgt at Saighton Camp where it provided the basis for a new 556 S/L Bty formed on 13 February 1941.
 This battery later joined a newly forming 92nd S/L Rgt.

 In 1941 the searchlight layout over the Midlands was reorganised, so that any hostile raid approaching the Gun Defended Areas (GDA) around the towns must cross more than one searchlight belt, and then within the GDAs the concentration of lights was increased.